Microsoft Publisher

-Microsoft Publisher is a desktop publishing application from Microsoft, differing from Microsoft Word in that the emphasis is placed on page layout and graphic design rather than text composition and proofreading.
-Its discontinuation is planned for October 2026.
+Microsoft Publisher is a desktop publishing application from Microsoft, differing from Microsoft Word in that the emphasis was placed on page layout and graphic design rather than text composition and proofreading.
+It will be discontinued on October 13, 2026.

 Overview

 Publisher is included in higher-end editions of Microsoft Office, reflecting Microsoft's emphasis on the application as an easy-to-use and less expensive alternative to the "heavyweights" with a focus on the small-business market, where firms do not have dedicated design professionals available to make marketing materials and other documents.
 However, it has a relatively small share of the desktop publishing market, which is dominated by Adobe InDesign and formerly by QuarkXPress.

 While most Microsoft Office apps adopted ribbons for their user interface starting with Microsoft Office 2007, Publisher retained its toolbars and did not acquire ribbons until Microsoft Office 2010.

+Shutdown

 On February 15, 2024, Microsoft announced that Publisher will be discontinued on October 13, 2026.
 On the specified date, Publisher will no longer be included in Microsoft 365 plans, and existing on-premises installations will no longer be supported.
 This date will mark the end of Publisher as a standalone Microsoft program since its initial release in 1991.